subquery/documentation/docs/academy/tutorials_examples/block-height.md

 ## How to figure out the current blockchain height?

-If you are using the Polkadot network, you can visit [https://polkascan.io/](https://polkascan.io/), select the network, and then view the  "Finalised Block" figure.
+If you are using the Polkadot network, you can visit [visit this site](https://polkascan.io/), select the network, and then view the  "Finalised Block" figure.

 ## Do I have to do a rebuild or a codegen?